xestray/xestray.github.io/docs/ComputerScience/NA/chap-2.md

     statistics: true
 ---

-# Solutions of Equations in One Variable
+# Chap 2: Solutions of Equations in One Variable

 ## The Bisection Method